 The Language Events (Melbourne, Edinburgh)

 Cost: “Early bird” tickets (bought online in advance) are cheaper.
-Possible to buy tickets for Sat, Sun or both.
+Possible to buy tickets for first or second day, or both.

 Accommodation/catering: no